 On December 4, 2022, the Company entered into an Arrangement Agreement with Mimi's Rock Corp. ("MRC"), pursuant to which the Company agreed to acquire MRC.
 On February 28, 2023, the Company completed the acquisition of MRC.
-Total consideration for the acquisition of MRC was \$17,099, of which \$12,500 was funded using proceeds from a new term loan and \$4,599 from the Company's available cash.
+Total consideration for the acquisition of MRC was \$17,099, of which \$12,500 was funded using proceeds from a new term loan and \$4,599 provided by First Citizens Bank with the remainder funded from the Company's available cash.
 See Note 8 to the financial statements for additional disclosure regarding the acquisition of MRC.